UConn becomes 1st FBS program to cancel football over virus - WHIZ News

 The Huskies had already been taken off the schedules of Illinois, Indiana, Maine and Mississippi by those schools, and games against North Carolina and Virginia remained uncertain, UConn officials said.
 Many of the Power Five conferences are playing league-only games this season.

+But coach Randy Edsall said the decision had nothing to do with UConn’s conference status.

+“If I was the head coach in a conference — a Power Five conference, a Group of Five conference — I’d be saying the same thing.
+I’d be doing the same thing,” Edsall said.
+“Because these young men’s lives are more important than money.”

 The Huskies began spring practice on Feb.
 4 and were one of the only teams in the country to complete a full spring schedule.
-The team returned to campus in early July and no one has tested positive for the coronavirus, UConn officials said.
+The team returned to campus on July 1 and no one has tested positive for the coronavirus, UConn officials said.

+But the team had several scares, with three players showing COVID-19 symptoms at various times this summer, requiring those players and everyone they had contact with to be isolated until those tests came back negative.

+“In those three incidents, there was a total of 22 people and the average (isolation) time was 10 days,” Edsall said.

 The football team will remain enrolled in classes either in-person or virtually, and will keep access to facilities and support services under NCAA rules.